There are different techniques that we can use to handle errors in bash/shell scripting. Let us see each of these techniques one by one.

 When you run this script, you will notice that only two commands return the exit status of zero.
 It means that these commands are executed successfully.
-While the other two commands, fdw and mand fail to execute successfully.
+In contrast, the other two commands, fdw, and mand fail to execute successfully.

 How to stop any script on the first Error

-Instead of getting all the errors of your script, you might want to exit it on the first error.
+Instead of getting all the script errors, you might want to exit it on the first error.

-Let’s see through a script how can we stop the script after it comes across the first error.
+Let’s see how we can stop the script after it comes across the first error.

 #!/bin/bash set -e whoami fdw pwd mand

-Now, if you run this script, it will exit after as soon as it encounters the first error.
-To stop the script at the first error, we have to use a command set -e at the top of the script as you can see in this script.
+If you run this script, it will exit as soon as it encounters the first error.
+To stop the script at the first error, we have to use a command set -e at the top of the script, as you can see in this script.

-This script contains two commands fdw and mand that do not exist in Linux.
-So, the first error will occur when it tries to execute fdw command.
+This script contains two commands fdw and mand, that do not exist in Linux.
+So, the first error will occur when it tries to execute the fdw command.

-Now, let’s see another script in which we use the command set -u instead of the set -e command at the top of the script.
+Now, let’s see another script in which we use the command set -u instead of the set -e command at the top.

 #!/bin/bash set -u echo "value of variable is $var" pwd

-Using set -u at the top of your script will exit your script if you try to use an uninitialized variable.
+Using set -u at the top of your script will exit your script if you use an uninitialized variable.

 How to debug Errors in your Bash script